Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 To Give Myself at Least One Month Offline

 When I hit the reset button earlier this year, one of the best things I did for myself was to stop.
-No work, no writing, no social media, no emails.
-This year, I’m going to try and take a minimum of one month offline to do anything that doesn’t involve work.
+No writing, no social media, no emails.
+This year, I’m going to try and take a minimum of one month offline to do anything that doesn’t involve writing.
 My month in Greece could be the perfect time to do it.

 Yes!
 I achieved this in the South Pacific, where I was completely offline aside from chatting to Dave and uploading the occasional photo to Facebook.
 I also spent two additional months entirely offline this year, but it was because I had health problems to deal with, not because I was spending time reading and working out and doing other fun stuff.
 So technically, yes, I more than rocked this goal, but it just wasn’t quite how I envisioned it.